amcginlay/ops-manager-automation/ops-manager-gcp/README.md

 ## Download and unzip the Terraform scripts from Pivotal Network

-The Terraform scripts which deploy the Ops Manager are also responsible for building the IaaS plumbing to support PAS & PKS.
+The Terraform scripts which deploy the Ops Manager are also responsible for building the IaaS plumbing to support PAS.
 That is why we turn our attention to the PAS product when sourcing the Terraform scripts.

-Be aware that Ops Manager and PAS versions are often in-sync but this is not enforced.
+Ops Manager and PAS versions are often in-sync but this is not enforced.

+These Terraform scripts can support the infrastructure for PAS _or_ PKS.

 ```bash
 PAS_VERSION=2.3.3